jcgneto/CV/README.md

 # Research areas of interest

-Our multi-disciplinary team uses systems-based, comparative, and population genomics to study the population of gut microbes (e.g., frank pathogens and other gut symbionts) aiming at investigating the following topics:
+Our multi-disciplinary team uses systems-based, comparative, and population genomics to study the population of gut microbes aiming at investigating the following topics:

-1. Identifying the genetic determinants of complex or quantitative traits such as AMR, and other physiological traits underpinning host spill-overs, or niche tropisms.
+1. Identifying the genetic determinants of complex or quantitative traits such as AMR, and other physiological traits underpinning host or niche tropisms.

-2. Discover novel pathogen-antagonizing or probiotic promoting plant-based molecules for dietary modulation on the gut microbiome.
+2. Discover novel pathogen-antagonizing plant-based molecules for dietary modulation on the gut microbiome.

-3. Identifying cryptic ecotypes and traits that facilitate niche-restriction or host-generalizing phenotypes.
+3. Identifying cryptic ecotypes and causative traits that facilitate niche-restriction or host-generalizing phenotypes.

 # Publications